-* Please note that completion of the Master in Construction Management in one year is dependent upon individual progress within the program, including number of courses taken per quarter.
+*Note: Completion of this degree in one year is dependent upon individual progress within the degree program, including the number of construction management courses taken per quarter.

 Our Master of Construction Management degree program can prepare you for the following careers: